Nosthertus/tagCreator/README.md

     	}
     });

-this creates the tag with its attributes inside `#testingTag` element **Note:** The plugin can create multiple tags, just define more tag properties.
+this creates the tag with its attributes inside `#testingTag` element.

+**Note:** The plugin can create multiple tags, just define more tag properties.

 #Options